bradcypert/presentations/adaptable-apps-with-flutter/slides.md

 ---
 <!-- _class: lead -->

 # What's common between apps on the same platform?
+What's intuative given the platform?

 ---
 <!-- _class: lead -->

 # There are tens of thousands of apps that don't "feel" right.
-This could be your competitive advantage.
+Adaptive Apps could be your competitive advantage.

 ---
 <!-- _class: lead -->